playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 Proxy { <target>: {…}, <handler>: {…} }
 ```

-This is because of how [Vue works under-the-hood](// TODO: Link to Vue internals chapter).
+This is because Vue uses Proxies under-the-hood to power component state.
 Rest assured, however; this `Proxy` is still our component instance.

 ### Exposing Component Variables to References